unclewalter/unclewalter.github.io/pages/events.md

 **Release of new record**

-A new record to be released next month including some long-form works.
-Currently preparing to be sent off for mastering.
+A new record to be released this month including some long-form works.
+Has been mastered and is waiting on artwork.

 ---